atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 St •
 t *
 ,
 Mr. Selby, during the above dialogue, was looking over his men at work upon', his land. whcxt he came in to dinner, net Seeing his wife and daughters dreffed in any way as if they were going abroad,, he concluded they had,, on Second' thoughts,, prudently laid their Scheme. aside.
-After having sat Some time without hearing any mention of the intended visit,, Said, good naturedly,, to his wife — “So, my 'dear, you do not purpose going to Sir thomas’s,, I fee.”
+After having sat Some time without hearing any mention of the intended visit,, Said, good naturedly,, to his wife — “So, my 'dear, you do not purpose going to Sir thomas’s,, I fee."
 , 1
 ✓
-“Yes indeed, I do, ” replied she,, rather Serioufiy; then looking; down, as is thoroughly mortified at her disappointment, she added — “but they are engaged today” ”
+“Yes indeed, I do, " replied she,, rather Serioufiy; then looking; down, as is thoroughly mortified at her disappointment, she added — “but they are engaged today" "
 %
 * (
 4 « Oh!